flash62au/WiTcontroller/README.md

       BATTERY If Battery full, BATTERY_CONVERSION_FACTOR should be: 1.69 (10014)

     Let it run for a while.
     d) Note one of the recommend values (it will vary a bit) and enter it into the define in your config_buttons.h
     e) Re-upload code and connect to a server
     f) Confirm that the battery reads 100% (repeat if not)
     g) Run the WiTcontroller on battery for few hours and confirm the battery level is droping at an expected rate. (adjust the conversion factor if not.)

 *To show the calculated percentage*, set the following to ``true`` The default is ``false``.

 ``#define USE_BATTERY_PERCENT_AS_WELL_AS_ICON true``

-*To force the HandCab to go to sleep at a specific level*, set this value. (e.g. to 3 or 5.)
+*To force the WiThrottle to go to sleep at a specific level*, set this value. (e.g. to 3 or 5.)
 A value of less than zero (e.g. -1) will disable the feature.
 By default it is disabled (-1).

 ``#define USE_BATTERY_SLEEP_AT_PERCENT 3``